 - Monitor the internet chat and websites.

 - SI should not be discussed in detail in school newspapers or other student venues.
 This can serve as a “trigger” for individuals who SI.

 - Those who SI should be discouraged from revealing their scars because of issues of contagion.
-This should be discussed and explained and enforced.
+This should be discussed, explained, and enforced.

-- In general, designated person should be clear with the student that although the fact of SI can be shared, the details of what is done and how, should not be shared as it can be detrimental to the well being of the student’s friends.
+- In general, a designated person should be clear with the student that although the fact of SI can be shared, the details of what is done and how, should not be shared as it can be detrimental to the well-being of the student’s friends.

 *Adapted from: Lieberman, R., Toste, J.R., & Heath, N.L.
 (2008).
 Prevention and intervention in the schools.
 In M.K.
 Nixon & N. Heath (Eds.), Self injury in youth: The essential guide to assessment and intervention.
 New York, NY: Routledge.

 For school psychologists or school counselors looking for more extensive self-injury resources, you will find an in-depth manual and accompanying student workbook at selfinjury.com.